Aetopia/Portaluna/README.md

 # Lunar Client Mini
-A portable launcher for Lunar Client.
+An alternative launcher for Lunar Client which is aimed at portability and functionality.
 Made using Python, PowerShell and AHK!

 ## Dependencies